A Set of Miniatures for Pianist Jihye Chang

-Pianist Jihye Chang has commissioned Jocelyn to compose an Etude Fantasy for her Continuum 88 project, a five-year journey exploring solo keyboard literature.
+Pianist Jihye Chang has commissioned Jocelyn to compose a set of miniatures for her Continuum 88 project, a five-year journey exploring solo keyboard literature.

 Pianist Jihye Chang performs significant pieces from the major genres of the piano repertoire, and is commissioning and premiering new works in these genres by composers from around the world.
 This project has two goals: often new works by composers receive only one performance, and one of the goals of this project is to give multiple performances of these new works.
 Also, by presenting them within the context of the literature, Continuum 88 will foster a greater connection for the audience with these new works.